21 April 2022

 Download our Accessible Washroom Checklist

-This will help you identify what items you need and ensure the accessible washroom fittings and layout dimensions are compliant.
+This will help you identify what items you need and ensure the grab rails, other wheelchair fittings and layout dimensions are compliant.

 Submit your details below and the download will be instantly available.